emushtat/github-pages-with-jekyll/index.md

+# Evgeny Mushtatov Blog

-# Welcome to my blog
+## Welcome to my blog

 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about AI, Machine Learning and _maybe_ **something** else.

+Wait for next updates ...